• Skip to main content

 Ingredients

 Despite pitting and chopping cherries, this crisp actually comes together quite simply.
 Seriously, the cherries are the longest part.
+Let’s break it down:

 Cherry Filling

-• pitted & halved cherries
+• fresh cherries – pitted and halved

-• granulated white sugar
+• white sugar

 • light brown sugar